Let’s Talk 800-627-3917

 Manager creating a preventive maintenance schedule

-Preventive maintenance (PM) is a popular form of maintenance management that relies on scheduled interventions to maintain a high level of equipment performance.
+• Preventive maintenance (PM) is a popular form of maintenance management that relies on scheduled interventions to maintain a high level of equipment performance.
 A proactive approach to maintenance helps to reduce the likelihood of equipment failures while giving a company control over how they manage their plan.
-With a systematic approach, it is possible to develop a PM plan that is effective and improves the performance of managed assets.

-In this post, we’re going to discuss 4 tips for creating an ideal preventive maintenance schedule.
-One major risk with preventive maintenance is the potential to incur increased costs if too much work is performed than is truly required to maintain performance.
+Keep in mind, one major risk with preventive maintenance is the potential to incur increased costs if too much work is performed than is truly required to maintain performance.
 This can be a difficult threshold to determine and requires attentiveness and patience while developing a preventive maintenance plan.
-The suggestions presented in this post can help you leverage proven practices that have been shown to add clear value to maintenance planning.

 1. Create a Complete Asset Inventory & Tag Your Assets